 Corn DAS-40278-9 was generated through the transfer of the aad-1 gene under the control of the Zea mays ZmUbi1 promoter.
 This promoter directs constitutive expression in corn tissues.
-The aad-1 gene encodes AAD-1, consisting of 296 amino acids with an apparent molecular weight of 33 kDa.
+The aad-1 gene encodes AAD-1, consisting of 296 amino acids with a molecular weight of 33 kDa.
 The protein sequence is >99% identical to the AAD-1 protein from Sphingobium herbicidovorans.
-The inserted aad-1 gene contains a codon for a single amino acid change (the addition of an alanine residue at the second position).